 - 2-3 small potatoes peeled

 - Step 1 Place the almond or cashew milk, organic chicken broth, and all the spices/herbs, onion, garlic, and half of the asparagus in a large cooking pot on medium-low.
-Peel and cut potatoes in half and put them in the pot.
+Peel and dice potatoes and put them in the pot.
 While this begins to simmer, read below for a substitute option for salted herbs.
 It’s great for seasoning soups or adding to marinades.

-- Step 2 Give your soup a stir, lower the heat, cover, and cook for 25 minutes on low.
+- Step 2 stir your soup, lower the heat, cover, and cook for 25 minutes on low.

 - Step 3 After 25 minutes, check to see if the potatoes are soft.
 You might need a bit more time.
+Bring to a boil, then turn to low.
 When the potatoes are soft, use your immersion blender and puree until smooth and creamy.
-Stir in the reserved 2 cups of peeled ends or fresh asparagus tips.
+Stir in the reserved 2 cups of peeled frozen asparagus ends or freshly sliced asparagus.
 Taste and add more salt, seasonings, or herbs to your liking.

 - Step 4 Simmer for another 20 minutes while you set the table!
 Enjoy with or without bacon and leek rings.

 - Step 5 The Salted Herbs are amazing.
 I got the recipe from Sonia’s site, The Healthy Foodie.
 It makes a huge batch and keeps for months.
 It’s great for seasoning soups or adding to marinades.
 Sonia is from Canada, and apparently, she said this is a “must-have” in the Canadian kitchen.
-It is a combination of parsley, onions, garlic, carrots, celery, and more covered in rock salt.
+It is a combination of parsley, onions, garlic, carrots, celery, and more herbs covered in rock salt.
 It keeps for months in the fridge.
-If you don’t have this made in advance, just add a selection of finely diced herbs and veggies of your choice.
+If you don’t have this made in advance, add a selection of finely diced herbs and veggies of your choice.
 But her site is worth checking out, for sure.